 Cozy evenings, the satisfying crunch of leaves beneath your feet, burnt orange tones everywhere.
-These are a few of our favourite things about Fall.
+These are a few of our favorite things about Fall.
 Love it or loathe it, the end of summer is edging ever closer.
 Light t-shirts will soon be replaced for cozy knits, and flip flops will become reacquainted with the back of the wardrobe once more.
 It’s the perfect time of year to refresh your wardrobe, but what about your interior?
 A few simple updates can take your home straight into the new season.
 We take a look how…

 Step into the Dark Side

 Whether you choose to update your soft furnishings or go bold with a whole new wall color, step into the dark side this autumn.
 Deep, dark blues and midnight forest greens are perfect for bringing those moody fall-evening-vibes into your home.
-A favourite of ours, the sophisticated Black Blue from Farrow & Ball, is almost black in color, but paint it on a large area and you’ll discover those rich blue tones appear like the deepest parts of the ocean.
+A favorite of ours, the sophisticated Hague Blue from Farrow & Ball, is almost black in color, but paint it on a large area and you’ll discover those rich blue tones appear like the deepest parts of the ocean.
 Green more your thing?
 Studio Green has beautifully rich pigments which showcase only in light, turning it from almost-black to a striking deep green depending on the light source.
 Just perfect.

 Let’s Get Cozy